dovetail-lab/fabric-operation/operations.md

 This makes 4 peers of 2 organizations to join the channel `newchannel`.
 The optional argument `-a` means to update the anchor peer for an organization, which can be used only once for each organization.

-## Install and instantiate new chaincode
+## Install, approve and commit new chaincode

 To install new chaincode, e.g., the Fabric sample [marbles02](https://github.com/hyperledger/fabric-samples/tree/master/chaincode/marbles02/go), you can use the following scripts to package and install it.